JamesTang2001/super-duper-adventure/03-finance-fundamentals-in-python/02-intermediate-python-for-finance/course-description.md

 Through hands-on activities, you’ll discover how to use Boolean logic to determine truth and use comparison and equality operators to control execution in if-statements and loops.

 #### 2-3 Pandas Dataframe
+Discover how to create and access DataFrames with pandas using financial data from other data structures, including Dicts, lists, and CSV files.
+You’ll then uncover additional insights, as you aggregate data across rows or columns, calculate averages, and extend your data using functions.

+#### 2-4 Working with NASDAQ Stock Data